cespedes/tesla-api/README.md

 database; this is handled automatically if you provide the `docker-compose` file, or if it is found in the current directory.

+Sending data with a third argument does not work yet.

 Usage examples:

 - `tesla-api GET /api/1/users/me`